 Navigation auf uzh.ch

-In this article, Physics Today journalist Toni Feder describes the efforts of a U.S.-European multi-institutional initiative, including our group, to detect neutrinos and darkmatter.
-The article details our work on imaging color centers in transparent crystals using the benchtop mesoSPIM, developed by our UZH collaborator Dr. Nikita Vladimirov from the URPP Adaptive Brain Circuits in Development and Learning department.
+In this article, Physics Today journalist Toni Feder describes the efforts of a U.S.-European multi-institutional initiative, including our group, to detect dark matter and learn more about neutrinos.
+The article details our work on imaging color centers in transparent crystals using the state of the art microscope mesoSPIM.